Spell and punctuate organisation names correctly. This helps people to understand your content.

 Organisations determine how their names should be spelt and punctuated.
 This does not always follow the usual rules.

 Write the name of the organisation the same way the organisation writes it.
 This rule applies except in rare cases when the organisation name is in all lower case.
-Use an initial capital for these names in general text.
+Use an initial capital for these names in body text.
 This helps people identify the name as a proper noun.

 Some names start with a lower case letter but have a medial capital (for example, ‘eBay’).
 Write the name the same way, including to begin a sentence.
 A medial capital is enough to identify the name as a proper noun.